AlexaYuqinD/Knowledge-Graph-for-Activities-of-Investor-Relations/README.md

 #### (i) Based on Rules
 Note: for entity, attribute and relationship extraction.

+Set comprehensive rules that reach 100% precision and recall.
+Might not generalize well to unseen data.

 #### (ii) BiLSTM-CRF
 Note: only for named entity extraction (people and companies).